openshift/installer/docs/user/openstack/connect_nodes_to_ipv6_network.md

 ...
 ```

+> **Note**
-**Note**: To use Stateful IPv6 Networks, the arg `ip=dhcp,dhcpv6` needs to be included in the kernal args of the Worker nodes, otherwise the Nodes won't get an IPv6 address due to a [bug][dhcpv6-bug].
-Use the [procedure][add-kernel-args] to add kernel argument to the Nodes.
+> To use Stateful IPv6 Networks, the arg `ip=dhcp,dhcpv6` needs to be included in the kernel args of the Worker nodes,
+> otherwise the Nodes won't get an IPv6 address due to a [bug][dhcpv6-bug].
+> Use the [procedure][add-kernel-args] to add kernel argument to the Nodes.

-## Enable connectivity to the Pods
+## Enable connectivity to the pods

-To enable connectivity between Pods with additional Network on different Nodes, the Port security needs to be disabled for the IPv6 Port of the Server.
-This way it's possible to avoid adding an allowed-address-pairs with an IP and MAC address in the Server's IPv6 Port whenever a new Pod gets created.
+To enable connectivity between pods with additional Network on different Nodes, the Port security needs to be disabled for the IPv6 Port of the Server.
+This way it's possible to avoid adding an allowed-address-pairs with an IP and MAC address in the Server's IPv6 Port whenever a new pod gets created.

 ```sh
 openstack port set --no-security-group --disable-port-security <worker-ipv6-port>
 ```

-## Add IPv6 connectivity to Pods
+## Add IPv6 connectivity to pods

 Create a file named `network.yaml` and specify [the desired CNI config][configuring-an-additional-network].
 Here is an example of CNI config used for slaac address mode with macvlan: